ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/csp/azure.md

 ### Explore your instance

-Use the [uname](https://en.wikipedia.org/wiki/Uname) utility to verify that you are using an Arm-based server.
+Use `uname` to verify that you are using an Arm-based server.
 For example:
 ```console
 uname -m
 ```